radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 **Flatten Existing LDAP Hierarchies**

-Flat virtual views are based on an object class in the LDAP Backend.
+Flat identity views are based on an object class in the LDAP Backend.
 For example, if an existing LDAP directory tree is hierarchical and user entries are spread across many branches, the virtual view can contain the complete list of users consolidated into one flat list.
-All entries associated with the configured class are displayed in the virtual view at runtime no matter where the entry exists in the actual LDAP backend.
+All entries associated with the configured class are displayed in the identitymview at runtime no matter where the entry exists in the actual LDAP backend.
 For example, the diagram below depicts an existing LDAP tree.
 User entries are spread across multiple branches.

 ![Sample LDAP Hierarchy](Media/Image3.12.jpg)